viktorlott/ColormazeGame-App/README.md

 ## <img src="https://github.com/nexriz/colormazegame-app/blob/master/690x0w.png" alt="maze" width="120px">

-> This was my school project for iOS development.
+> This was my school project for a iOS development course.
 It's NOT created with Apples GameKit, instead i only used a blank xcode project and created everything with label elements.
 Every animations uses the default animationLib from labels.
+Game logic is selfmade and i wrote a custom collision engine.
+For the seed generator i used the LCG algorithm.

 ### Game includes
- - Random Map Generator
+ - Infinite Map Generator
- - Seed Map Generator
+    - Seed based
  - Different Map sizes (eg. 3x3 up to 20x20)
     - AKA, easy, medium and hard difficulty
  - Highscore counter
  - 2 Different modes (Timed /w score and Unlimited time)
  - Sound Effects

-#### Goal
+#### Goals
-> Connect blocks with the same color until you filled the entire board.
+- Connect blocks with the same color until you filled the entire board.
+- Battle friends or enemies by sharing the map seed.
+- Get the highest score for a seed.